Bromgard/rcblack/Gisla_saga/gisli_S.md

 "On the other hand it is not right," says Gisli, "that you hold onto your sword while I have had such dire need for it."

 So now Gisli takes the sword and night passes.
-Before they leave home for the duel, Thorbjorn asks his brother Gisli, "
+Before they leave home for the duel, Thorbjorn asks his brother Gisli, "Brother, who among us should fight the berserker today, and who should slaughter the calf?"

+Gisli answers, "I recommend that you slaughter the calf, then Bjorn and I will test ourselves."

+He did not make the easy choice.
+They go went then to the dueling site.
+Gisli and Bjorn enter the duelling ring.
+Then Gisli said that Bjorn should swing first.
+"No one has ever offered to

 (To be continued.)